dac101/Algorithms-In-Csharp/README.md

 Algorithms
 ==========

-This project show's you how to use different algorithms such as quick sort,shell sorts and merge sort.THe application is develop in c#.The algorithm are code to be flexible in .net, so it use certain feature in .net framework such as .net parallel library.
+This project show's you how to use different algorithms.The application is develop in c#.The algorithm are code to use up features of c# and .net programming language.The project is use as a tool to learn about different algorithms and their implementations

+Algorithms In The Project:
+Insertion Sort
+Selection Sort
+Shell Sort